Structured data Google guide for better AI visibility

 Summary

-• AI Overviews dominate: 15% of searches show AI summaries that use structured data as a source
+• AI Overviews are growing: a growing share of searches show AI summaries that use structured data as a source

-• Voice search explodes: 35% of searches are voice-driven, LocalBusiness schema is crucial for 'near me' queries
+• Local visibility: LocalBusiness schema is crucial for 'near me' queries and the knowledge panel

 • E-E-A-T reinforcement: Schema markup such as Author and Organisation strengthens Google's trustworthiness signals